 The presumption would be that, in quizzes and examinations, each student has not received unauthorized help from another person, and in the case of closed-book test, no notes, books or electronic devices or electronic communication from other sources has been used.
 Students must take all examinations given in the courses in which they are enrolled, and may not be excused from the required examinations of any course, including final examinations.
 Students who are absent during an examination forfeit the right to make up the examination unless they have prior permission from the instructor.

-Final examination hours and dates are published in the schedule of classes.
-Final examinations for short-term classes are given during the last class meeting.
-The established final examination schedule cannot be changed without approval from the Vice President of Instruction.
 When an infraction involves unauthorized copying from or collaborating with another student in the class, all students participating are to be held guilty of the infraction.
 "I was just helping him/her by giving him/her the right answers" is not a defense.
 Incidences where student behavior does not adhere to these presumptions constitute academic dishonesty.